VinayAnupNair/currency-converter/README.md

 pip install -r requirements.txt

-4. now run ther program, follow the prompts and enjoy!
+4. now run the currency.py file, follow the prompts and enjoy!

 the currentley supported currencies are
     - USD